The creator of Breaking Bad announced the series will return for a sixth season.

 By the following day links and excerpts referencing this article were being circulated via social media, with many of those who encountered the item mistaking it for a genuine news article.
 However, the article was just another bit of fake news from the National Report that was republished on other sites as well.
-All of these sources are fake news sites that publish outrageous fictional stories with clickbait headlines such as “IRS Plans to Target Leprechauns Next,” “Boy Scouts Announce Boobs Merit Badge,” and “New CDC Study Indicates Pets of Gay Couples Worse at Sports, Better at Fashion Than Pets of Straight Couples.”
+All of these sources are fake news sites who publish outrageous fictional stories with clickbait headlines such as “IRS Plans to Target Leprechauns Next,” “Boy Scouts Announce Boobs Merit Badge,” and “New CDC Study Indicates Pets of Gay Couples Worse at Sports, Better at Fashion Than Pets of Straight Couples.”

 The National Report‘s disclaimer page notes that all of the site’s articles are fiction: